-- A new Post or Comment is added to a Team or Forum for which you have Notifications turned ON.
+- A new Topic or Comment is added to a Team or Forum for which you have Notifications turned ON.

 - Ryver sends offline email notifications using the same rules as Push, when you are not logged in to your Ryver organization.

 - By default, email notifications are turned ON, but you can turn them OFF in My Settings/ Preferences.

 - Adjust Your Profile, User Settings, Preferences, and Notifications: